 Caithriona McCarthy – ELP Programme Director

 Caithriona McCarthy founded the Edible Landscape Project in 2012.
 It was while living in Spain that she became acutely aware of the importance of community, the food we eat as a community, and how and where that food is grown.
-This experience, and her subsequent experience advising small Irish development organisations on sustainable business development, led her to create the Edible Landscape Project.
-Caithriona organises the innovative and very successful ELP Story of Food video series.
-She combines her time as a lecturer in Sustainable Horticulture and Entrepreneurship at Westport College of Further Education (WCFE) in Co.
+This experience, and her subsequent experience advising on sustainable business development, led her to create the Edible Landscape Project.
+She combines her time as a lecturer in Sustainable Horticulture and Entrepreneurship at Westport College of Further Education in Co.
 Mayo, with developing community based sustainability projects.
-Caithriona graduated with a BA (Hons) from University College Dublin and a Post-Graduate Diploma in Business Studies from The Michael Smurfit School of Business, UCD.
-Caithriona has a Master’s Degree in Science from SRUC in Organic Farming Profession.
+Caithriona graduated with a BA (Hons) from UCD, a Post-Graduate Diploma in Business Studies from The Michael Smurfit School of Business, UCD.
+Caithriona also holds an MSc in Organic Farming Profession from SRUC in Aberdeen.

 Paula Halpin – ELP Workshop Leader

 Paula is passionate about local issues and community development projects.
 She is engaged on a voluntary basis with various organisations, including the Quay Community Centre.
 Paula has an honours Degree in Landscape Design from University College Dublin (1990) and has lectured to third level horticultural students in the National Botanic Gardens.
 She has also engaged special needs adults with Horticultural Therapy.
 Paula set up her own business, Ceres Landscape Design, in 1998.

 David Whelan – ELP 2° Podcast & Climate Conversations/CSR Coordinator